mairochondria/MaiRobot/README.md

   <img src="https://i.imgur.com/qx95ola.png">
 </p>

 # Why invite 10 bots when you can only have ONE?
 MaiRobot is a multi-purpose, easy-to-use and feature-rich bot for all your server needs.
+[Invite](https://discord.com/api/oauth2/authorize?client_id=845215763387908096&permissions=1644906413303&scope=bot%20applications.commands) me now

 ## Features include: